dhilt/vscroll/README.md

  \- to [Joshua Toenyes](https://github.com/JoshuaToenyes) as he transferred ownership to the "vscroll" npm repository which he owned but did not use,

- \- to all contributors of related repositories ([link](https://github.com/angular-ui/ui-scroll/graphs/contributors), [link](https://github.com/dhilt/ngx-ui-scroll/graphs/contributors)).
+ \- to all contributors of related repositories ([link](https://github.com/angular-ui/ui-scroll/graphs/contributors), [link](https://github.com/dhilt/ngx-ui-scroll/graphs/contributors)),

+ \- to all donators as their great support does increase motivation.

  <br>